-“You cannot sit with us because you are not one of us,” my classmate quipped at lunch.
+“You cannot sit with us because you are not one of us,” my classmate chimed at lunch.
 As a minority Indian in Indonesia, such humiliating episodes led to frequent self-doubts as I strived to “integrate” into my school.
-Such experiences were a major driving force that prompted me to create Project Firefly – a project aimed at raising awareness about global issues through children’s books.
-“The Little Rafflesia” was dedicated to educating younger kids about accepting others and embracing oneself.
+Such experiences were a major driving force that prompted me to create Project Firefly – an initiative aimed at raising awareness about global issues through children’s books.
+“The Little Rafflesia” was dedicated to educating younger kids about accepting others whilst embracing one’s self.
 I aimed to calm the “storms within” of others like me that it is completely okay to be different.